OpenWork-NZ/mdwg/docs/_defs/CouplingType.md

 An example of a tightly coupled service would be a WFS service delivering a particular dataset.
 In the tightly coupled case, the service metadata shall describe both the service and the geographic dataset.
 The permitted values for the description of operations shall be constrained by the values defined by the datasets associated with the service.

-An example of a loosely coupled service could be a reprojection service with user selected input datasets.
+An example of a loosely coupled service could be a reprojection service with user-selected input datasets.
 Loosely coupled services may have an association with data types through the service type definition (SV_ServiceIdentification.serviceType).
 Dataset metadata need not be provided in the service metadata for the loosely coupled case.

 A mixed coupling might be a WMS service into which you may add additional data sources of your choice.
-In a mixed coupling situation a single service instance may be associated to both kinds of data associated, loosely and tightly coupled.
+In a mixed coupling situation a single service instance may be associated with both kinds of data associated, loosely and tightly coupled.

 ## ICSM Recommendations

 Therefore - The element *couplingType* should be populated in all service metadata records.
 If the Coupling Type is *tight* then the *[coupled resource](./CoupledResource)* element must be populated for all coupled resources.

 ### Values for Codelist *SV_CouplingType*